Ask the Commish.Com

 • Wide Receiver Reminders

 Tiers are very important when looking at WRs.
 The top of the WR class is strong with little separating the top 5.
 After that there is a significant drop-off to the next tier – and little separating the next 8-10.
-If you are picking in the 5-10 range this year, taking Steffon Diggs or CeeDee Lamb (especially in PPR leagues) there may not be such a bad idea.
+If you are picking in the 5-10 range this year, taking, say, Amon-Ra St. Brown (especially in PPR leagues) there may not be such a bad idea.

 • Tight End Reminders

-Travis Kelce is the undisputed top slection here -- but he will go in the first round of many drafts.
-The next tier of guys all come with risk - George Kittle, Darren Waller and Mark Andrews.
-Kittle has an unsettled situation at the QB position, Waller is off to the Giants and Andrews gets a bit of hit coming off his down year with the injuries to Lamar Jackson; of course, Jackson is back this year.
+For the past few seasons Travis Kelce has been the undisputed top slection here.
+However, Kelce is coming off a down season, and -- even though he excelled in the playoffs -- he reportedly considered retirement in the off-season.
+He remains an elite fantasy prospect, but we are seeing last season's rookie phenom, Sam LaPorta selected as the top fantasy TE in many drafts.
+The next tier of guys all come with risk - George Kittle, Kyle Pitts and Mark Andrews.
+Kittle is coming off off-season surgery, which reportedly caused him to lose weight -- and he has to share the ball with a wealth of other options in San Francisco's offense.
+Andrews struggle through injuries all last season.
 One interesting player to look at is 3rd year player Kyle Pitts in Atlanta.
-I know it is dangerous given how much he has under-performed since being so hyped coming into the league, but he could be sneaky good in his 3rd season.
+I know it is dangerous given how much he has under-performed since being so hyped coming into the league, but he could be sneaky good in his 4th season, finally with a viable QB (in Kirk Cousins) throwing him the ball.
 After the top 4-5 guys are taken, the TE position is very closely grouped and there appears to be numerous teams likely to employ a Tight End by Committee approach or more 2 TE sets.
 Lastly, don't overvalue fantasy backup TEs.
 Rank your backup TE as such so they're drafted towards the end of the draft – the last round or two.

 • Kicker Reminders